-Sara Gaines advises domestic and international clients regarding global compliance with food additive and food packaging regulations, focusing on the U.S., the EU, South America (MERCOSUR), China, and Japan.
-In addition to her work assisting individual clients regarding requirements for food-contact materials, Sara works with trade associations to monitor emerging issues facing the packaging industry globally and domestically at both the state and federal levels.
+Sara Gaines advises domestic and international clients regarding global compliance with food additive and food packaging regulations, focusing on the United States (U.S.), the European Union (EU), South America (MERCOSUR), China, and Japan.
+In addition to her work assisting individual clients regarding requirements for food contact materials, Sara works with trade associations to monitor emerging issues facing the packaging industry globally and domestically at both the state and federal levels.
 Through engagement with government representatives and public interest groups, she develops strategic industry responses and initiatives that encourage packaging innovation and ensure the continued safety of the packaged food supply.

 While in law school, Sara was the Senior Notes Editor of The George Washington Journal of Energy and Environmental Law and a member of the Environmental Law Association and the Student Intellectual Property Law Association.

 - Provided legal and educational support to industry trade association on U.S. federal, state, and global issues

 - Provided regulatory counsel and support on food contact matters for large coating manufacturer